liferay/liferay-docs/develop/tutorials/articles/service-builder/04-understanding-service-context.markdown

 JavaScript and how to pass it as a parameter to a Liferay JSON web service invocation, please see the
 [Sample JSONWS Portlet](https://github.com/liferay/liferay-docs/tree/6.2.x/develop/tutorials/code/svc-build/sample-jsonws-portlet).
-All of the functionality of the Sample JSONWS Portlet is provided in its `view.jsp` file.
-The portlet simply displays a button, that, when clicked, creates a new user by invoking Liferay's JSON web services.
-Let's examine the JSON web service invocation:
+All the Sample JSONWS portlet's functionality is provided in its `view.jsp` file.
+The portlet displays a button that, when clicked, creates a new user by invoking Liferay's JSON web services.
+Let's examine the JSON web service
+invocation:

     Liferay.Service(
         '/user/add-user',